amcginlay/concourse-getting-started/gcp/README.md

 ## Install

+### Google Cloud Shell

+**Note** BBL does not currently work with Google Cloud Shel, however it will work if you introduce a dedicated Ubuntu jumpbox on GCP and run these instructions from there.
+Please follow the Linux Install instructions.

 ### Linux Install

 The Linux instructions assume you're already SSH'd into a standard GCP Ubuntu VM residing in your target GCP project.
 You should be logged on as the `ubuntu` user.
 GCP Ubuntu has the `gcloud` utility included as standard.